aeriaframework/docs/aeria/security.md

 # Security

-Aeria provides native mechanisms to avoid common security flaws.
-For a list of flaws that are covered, see [this README](https://github.com/aeria-org/aeria/tree/master/packages/security).
+Aeria provides native mechanisms to prevent common security flaws.
+It also allows developers to set up detailed logging in critical endpoints to track business logic misuse.

 ## Discrimination strategies